 Your goal is to figure out what C code is in code.c and to replicate it in code-handin.c.
 The function definitions in code-handin.c are currently empty.
-Your will write them.
+You will write them.
 It will probably be easier to do so by studying the contents of code-unopt.s and code.h and playing with the compiled code using test.c.
 The purpose of giving you code-opt.s and code-opt.o is give you an idea of what a compiler will do differently when optimizing.
-These files are not needed to complete the homework.
+In some cases, the optimized code will be easier to understand.
 Here is what the various gcc options mean: